robert-marik/math4u2/00003_reading_data_from_graphs/en_article_old.md

 ---
 keywords:
+- combinatorics, probability and statistics
 - statistics
+- financial literacy
-is_finished: True
+is_finished: true
 ---

 # Reading Data from a Graph